Skip to main content

 Taking the next step shouldn't be the hardest one.

-NxtStps is an operating system for victim services — helping applicants access compensation, advocates manage cases, and organizations deliver support more effectively.
+NxtStps is an operating system for crime survivor services — helping applicants access compensation, advocates manage cases, and organizations deliver support more effectively.

 Chicago, 2018–2023